israrhussain20110/RAG-ChatBot/README.md

-# RAG Bot: A Retrieval-Augmented Generation Agent
+# RAG Bot: A Retrieval-Augmented Generation Bot

 This project is a complete Retrieval-Augmented Generation (RAG) bot built with a modern tech stack.
-It features a FastAPI backend, a React frontend, and a modular architecture that allows for configurable AI models and extensible agent capabilities.
+It features a FastAPI backend, a React frontend, and a modular architecture that allows for configurable AI models.

 ## Features

-- **Dual Chat Modes**: Switch between a simple RAG mode for direct document-based answers and a powerful Agent mode with tool-using capabilities.
 - **Knowledge Ingestion**: Upload documents (.pdf, .docx, .txt) to a persistent vector store, making them available to the bot as a knowledge base.
 - **Configurable LLMs**: Easily switch between different language model providers (OpenAI, Google Gemini, DeepSeek) via a simple configuration file.
-- **Conversational Memory**: The agent remembers previous turns in the conversation for a natural, follow-up dialogue.
-- **Tool-Using Agent**: The agent can use tools to augment its knowledge, including a web search tool and a tool to search the local knowledge base.
-- **Human Handoff**: A mechanism for the bot to flag a conversation for human intervention, and for the user to request a human agent.
 - **Streaming Responses**: The bot's responses are streamed to the UI token-by-token for a real-time, responsive user experience.
 - **Containerized**: The entire application is containerized with Docker, allowing for easy setup and deployment.
 - **Testing & CI**: The project includes a testing suite with `pytest` and a GitHub Actions workflow for continuous integration.